 Raaj S. Narayan

 Raaj S. Narayan is a Partner at Wachtell Lipton in the Corporate Department.
-He focuses on mergers and acquisitions, capital markets transactions, takeover and shareholder activism defense and corporate governance matters and has represented public and private companies in a wide range of domestic and cross-border mergers and acquisitions, spinoffs, divestitures, investments, joint ventures, initial public offerings and other securities offerings.
+He focuses on mergers and acquisitions, capital markets transactions, takeover and shareholder activism defense and corporate governance matters.
+He represents public and private companies and private equity funds on a wide range of domestic and cross-border mergers, acquisitions, divestitures, spinoffs, investments, joint ventures, initial public offerings and other securities offerings.
 Based in Silicon Valley, he represents companies and investors across industries, with a substantial portion of his practice involving technology, fintech and financial services companies.
 Mr. Narayan was named a Rising Star by Law360 for 2019.